 If you want to store them to pack as lunches then just keep them in an airtight container in the fridge.

 I like to put a layer of paper towel or parchment paper between each layer of broccoli fritters to prevent sticking and sogginess.

 Tips and Substitutions

-Whilst this version is not gluten-free I have also made it with the following flours and they have tasted just as good:
+Whilst I use an all purpose flour for this this version, I have also made it with the following flours for gluten-free guests and they have tasted just as good:

 - almond flour,